 A: We were in a unique position in that we didn't actually have to change the way we're doing business in order to become a B Corp.
 Audley’s style of tailor-made travel is authentic, thoughtful, and focused on building meaningful connections to the places you visit.
 And we’ve worked hard to make sure it’s also respectful of the destinations we love to visit.
 Since we started carbon offsetting all our staff flights in 2007, we've stayed on top of wider sustainable travel company practices — from developing animal welfare policies to reviewing the carbon impact of our experiences — to make sure our footprint remains as light as possible.

-B Corp certification is run by the non-profit organisation B Lab, which creates policies and programmes that help businesses balance profit with purpose.
+B Corp certification is run by the non-profit organization B Lab, which creates policies and programs that help businesses balance profit with purpose.
 The certification process is incredibly thorough with stringent requirements.
 We were scored on many different aspects, including corporate governance and how transparently our business is run, how we take care of our employees, how we look out for the community, and how we look after the environment.
 Being a B Corp also encourages us to always keep improving and doing better for every person and place that we encounter.

 Q: What are some of the ways Audley looks out for the environment?